 Why are articulated trailers used instead of rigid trucks?

-Articulated combinations allow operators to separate the tractor unit from the trailer.
-This makes loading more flexible, allows trailers to be swapped quickly and enables one tractor unit to serve multiple trailers.
+Articulated combinations allow the tractor unit and trailer to be separated.
+This provides greater operational flexibility, enables trailers to be swapped quickly and allows one tractor unit to work with multiple trailers.

 What is the difference between an articulated trailer and a rigid truck?

-An articulated vehicle consists of a tractor unit connected to a detachable semi-trailer.
-A rigid truck has the cab and load body built onto the same chassis and cannot be separated.
+An articulated vehicle consists of a tractor unit coupled to a detachable semi-trailer.
+A rigid truck has the cab and load body mounted on the same chassis and cannot be separated in normal operation.

 How long is a typical articulated trailer?